 As bilateral economic relations have expanded, so have trade disputes.
-Significant areas of friction include clothing trade, fish (particularly catfish), the United States' designation of Vietnam as a "non-market economy" (NME), Vietnam's record on protecting intellectual rights, and concerns over Vietnam's currency policies.
-Vietnamese officials are particularly concerned about the first three issues, and about the number of anti-dumping suits that have been initiated against Vietnamese exporters for allegedly selling products in the U.S. at prices below their "normal value."
-In general, while bilateral trade disputes have been irritants, as of early 2012 they have not spilled over to affect the course or tone of bilateral relations.
-The regular TIFA talks appear to have become the main forum for the two sides to discuss and manage trade disputes.
+Significant areas of friction include clothing trade, fish (particularly catfish), the United States' designation of Vietnam as a "non-market economy" (NME), Vietnam's record on protecting intellectual rights, and concerns over Vietnam's currency policies.31 Vietnamese officials are particularly concerned about the first three issues, and about the number of anti-dumping suits that have been initiated against Vietnamese exporters for allegedly selling products in the United States at prices below their "normal value."
+In general, while bilateral trade disputes have been irritants, as of mid-2013 they have not spilled over to affect the course or tone of bilateral relations.